 PIERCING AFTERCARE:

-Cleaning: Clean your piercing 3-4 times a day for the next 3-4 weeks using H2Ocean spray.
-Spray directly onto piercing (or onto q-tip if preferred), gently move the piercing up and down/in and out, and allow to air dry.
+Clean your piercing 3 times a day for the next 3-4 weeks using H2Ocean spray.
+With freshly washed hands, spray thoroughly onto some q-tips and gently clean any debris off both sides of your piercing.
+You may gently move the piercing back and forth ONCE, and allow to air dry.
+Do not turn or twist.
+Do not sleep on your piercing, and avoid snagging it.
 Swelling, redness and or bruising is normal in the first 3-5 days, apply ice to the area to reduce swelling or discomfort as needed.
 Contact us if a problem persists.

 • Do NOT apply any makeup on or directly around your new piercing.